 - Limited jack placement options – Finding secure footing for jacks can be tough on rough or rocky terrain.

-- Safety concerns – Without proper balance, lifting a container can become unpredictable and dangerous.
+- Safety concerns – Without proper balance, lifting a container with container lifting jacks can become unpredictable and dangerous.

 The Right Equipment Makes All the Difference

 Not all container lifting jacks are built to handle uneven ground.
-Choosing the right one can mean the difference between a smooth, controlled lift and a risky, unstable operation.
+Choosing the right container lifting jacks can mean the difference between a smooth, controlled lift and a risky, unstable operation.
 The best options are designed with features like:

 - Adjustable height – Helps compensate for uneven surfaces, ensuring a level lift.